friflo/Friflo.Json.Fliox/Engine/README.md

 # Entity Component System

-Currently fastest 🔥 ECS implementation in .NET - using Ecs.CSharp.Benchmark as reference.
+Currently fastest 🔥 ECS implementation in .NET - using Ecs.CSharp.Benchmark as re ference.
 See benchmark results - Mac Mini M2 - at the bottom of this page.
 This ECS is an Archetype / AoS based Entity Component System.
 See: [ECS - Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).